FusionAuth/fusionauth-site/site/_posts/2020-05-06-using-java-to-manage-fusionauth.md

 Let's get going...

 ## Setting up FusionAuth

 FusionAuth can be deployed on nearly any platform.
 Depending on the platform you're using, you can get the installation instructions [from here](https://fusionauth.io/download).

 Once FusionAuth is installed on your platform, you can follow this [simple 5-minute guide](https://fusionauth.io/docs/v1/tech/5-minute-setup-guide) to set it up and ensure it's running properly.
+That guide uses Node for the integration, but you can skip that part if you prefer to use Java.

 Then, go to the FusionAuth UI and [create an API key](https://fusionauth.io/docs/v1/tech/apis/authentication).
 We’ll use this key to access the FusionAuth application programmatically.
 Make sure you scope it to only allow access to the application, user, and user/change-password APIs to follow the principle of least privilege.